 My love for shortbread is never ending.
 If I had all the time in the world, I would be making every flavor under the sun into shortbread cookies.
 You gotta check out my current shortbread collection on the blog, but for now let’s talk about this Chocolate Chip Shortbread recipe!

-If you love a classic chocolate chip cookie but you crave the crunchiness of a shortbread, you will love this recipe.
+If you love a classic chocolate chip cookie but you crave the crunchiness of a shortbread cookie, this recipe is the perfect compromise.
 Dunk them into a cup of cappuccino, trust me, it’s phenomenal!

 Macadamia nuts in a food processor bowl